Best Online MLIS Programs in Washington (2026)

 Seattle, WA · ~$14,000/yr (est.)

-Three-year part-time online cohort, 6 to 8 quarter credits per term
+• Three-year part-time cohort model, 6 to 8 credits per quarter

 Washington's in-state landscape for graduate library education is narrower than many applicants expect.
 Knowing which credential you actually need, an ALA-accredited MLIS or a state-issued library media endorsement, is the single most important decision you will make before applying.